Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-TADASHI YANAI
+TADASHI YANAIUNIQLO

 STAGE OF GLOBAL CONQUEST: Japan’s richest person, Yanai has built a $9 billion fortune (up $3 billion last year alone) from his apparel chain Fast Retailing—and he aspires to surpass Gap, Sweden’s H&M, and Spain’s Inditex (owner of Zara) to become the world’s top clothing retailer.
 His Uniqlo stores sold more than 400 million items last year and have already conquered New York, London, Paris, and Moscow.
 He plans to open 200 more stores across Asia by 2012.